 Evaluating Possible New Programs: TCEQ regularly evaluates whether additional basins may need a watermaster program.

 What Watermasters Do

-Before diverting, a water-right holder must notify the watermaster of the intent to divert at a specific time and the specific amount of water to be diverted.
-If the water is available and the water-right holder will not exceed its annual authorized appropriation of water, the watermaster then authorizes the diversion and records this against the right.
-The two watermaster programs include staff “deputies” who daily, weekly, or monthly make field inspections of authorized diversions to insure compliance with the water right (e.g., that the diversion rate is not exceeded).
+Before diverting, a water right holder must notify the watermaster of the intent to divert at a specific time and the specific amount of water to be diverted.
+If the water is available and the water right holder will not exceed its annual authorized appropriation of water, the watermaster then authorizes the diversion and records this against the right.
+The watermaster programs include staff “deputies” who perform regular field inspections of authorized diversions to insure compliance with the water right.

-As provided by the Texas Water Code, the TCEQ collects fees from all water right holders within the watermaster’s jurisdiction in order to pay for the expenses of the watermaster’s operations and duties.
-An account is maintained for each water-right owner based on each type of authorized use under the water right.
-The total assessment per account comprises two fees: a base fee charged on each account and a use fee charged on the total number of acre-feet of water the owner is authorized to divert per year for each authorized use.
+As provided by the Texas Water Code, the TCEQ collects fees from all water right holders within the watermaster’s jurisdiction in order to pay for the expenses of the watermaster operations.
+Accounts are maintained for water right owners based on each type of authorized use under the water right.
+The total assessment per account comprises two fees: a base fee charged on each account and a use fee charged on the total number of acre-feet of water for each authorized use.
 The current base fee is $50 per account and generally does not change from year to year.
 The use fee is calculated each year and is based on the proposed operating budget for each watermaster program.

 Map of Watermaster Areas

 How a Watermaster Program Is Established

 There are three ways that a watermaster program can be established under the Texas Water Code: